What employers need to know when firing staff

 Emotions often run high when an employee is dismissed.
-Dismissed employees will often be upset and angry and, if they feel poorly or unfairly treated, may take legal advice on whether they have a claim against their employer.
+Dismissed employees will often be upset and angry and, if they feel poorly or unfairly treated, may take legal advice on whether they have a claim against you.

 Employers with well-trained managers and the right procedures and policies in place generally have little to fear when dismissing staff.
 Employers who don’t have these things, or ignore them when dismissing an employee, can leave themselves exposed to costly and time-consuming employment claims.

 Employees who have worked for their employer for more than two years are protected by the laws on unfair dismissal.
 This means that employers can only dismiss employees with more than two years’ service for one of five “fair” reasons, failing which they leave themselves exposed to a claim for unfair dismissal.
 The employer must also follow a fair process when dismissing the employee.

 If an employee successfully proves they were unfairly dismissed claim, an employment tribunal has the power to award compensation to the employee (for 2017):